 Unfortunately research shows that there are people of all ages (including 5 million older people) within the UK who are unable or unwilling to use computers for various reasons, not being able to use a computer and access the internet can be a disadvantage in our “modern” world.
 With this in mind WS-PPG decided to set up and develop the Whitestone Surgery Digital Workshop to help and support Whitestone Surgery patients and the wider community by offering the chance to learn basic computer skills and develop at their own pace.

-We currently have a weekly session on Wednesdays.
+We currently have a weekly session on Thursdays.
 Why not click here and register your interests.
 We will keep you informed of future developments.

 Do you have any suggestions, ideas or concerns?
 Are you interested in coming along to find out more?
 Why not contact us or drop in at reception.